 Carr’s Hill is situated in a peaceful, beautiful, rural area in the heart of Scotland, next to an ancient Roman fort and is less than 6 miles from Stirling and Falkirk.
-Edinburgh, Glasgow and Perth are all within easy driving distance.
-The two Luxury Safari Tents are situated in a large field, overlooks the surrounding farmland, with plenty of space for children to play safely.
-The Safari Tents offer real home from home luxury facilities; including 2 bedrooms, a private shower room, log burning stove and indoor kitchen area with a dining table and chairs.
-Outside you’ll find your own BBQ and a private decked veranda from which you can enjoy the magnificent sunsets towards Ben Lomond and Ben Ledi, there’s even a chimenea; perfect for snuggling around if the nights get chilly.
+Edinburgh, Glasgow, and Perth are all within easy driving distance.
+The two Luxury Safari Tents are situated in a large field that overlooks the surrounding farmland, with plenty of space for children to play safely.
+The Safari Tents offer a real home from home luxury facilities, including 2 bedrooms, a private shower room, log burning stove, and an indoor kitchen area with a dining table and chairs.
+Outside you’ll find your own BBQ and a private decked veranda from which you can enjoy the magnificent sunsets towards Ben Lomond and Ben Ledi.
+There’s even a chimenea, perfect for snuggling around if the nights get chilly.
 Part of the beauty of staying here is that the tents are ‘off grid’.
-This means that they have no mains power supply; your lighting is a wonderfully magical combination of storm lanterns, solar lights, candles and torches.
-There’s also a therapy room for sports, relaxation and aromatherapy massages to further aid your relaxation.
+This means that they have no mains power supply; your lighting is a wonderfully magical combination of storm lanterns, solar lights, candles, and torches.
+There’s also a therapy room for sports, relaxation, and aromatherapy massages to further aid your relaxation.

 As well as the Scandinavian built holiday lodges and woodland cabins, Loch Tay Highland Lodges features a range of glamping options; from Wigwams and Geodesic domes to ‘bunkhouse’ style accommodation.
-For a more luxurious stay, opt for the Premium Wigwams with Hot Tubs which includes a small bathroom and kitchenette so you don’t need to make use of the amenities block and campers kitchen.
+For a more luxurious stay, opt for the Premium Wigwams with Hot Tubs, which includes a small bathroom and kitchenette, so you don’t need to make use of the amenities block and campers kitchen.
 The site is located in Perthshire in the central highlands of Scotland, on the shores of Loch Tay.
-You surrounded by mountains, lochs, rivers, and within an easy driving distance of Edinburgh, Stirling, and Glasgow.
+You are surrounded by mountains, lochs, and rivers and within an easy driving distance of Edinburgh, Stirling, and Glasgow.
 As well as soaking up the scenery, there is a huge array of watersports and activities available onsite, plus a bistro and a marina where you can hire a boat.

 Stay in authentic replica of a Celtic Iron Age roundhouse at Marthrown of Mabie which is set in Mabie Forest, Dumfries and Galloway.
 The thatch-roofed roundhouse is complete with a large wood burner and sleeping area for up to 16 people.
 The site also features composting toilets and hot showers to ensure the glam remains in glamping.
 There’s even a wood-fired sauna and a hot tub so it’s not quite Iron Age facilities!
 You can also stay in a Bunkhouse which houses 26 beds, a Tipi or Mongolian Yurts so you’re spoilt for choice with accommodation.

 The Trossachs Yurts are tucked on West Moss-side Organic Farm half a mile west of the village of Thornhill in Stirling.
-The secluded spot enjoys stunning views towards the mountains of the Loch Lomond and the Trossachs National Park.
-The yurts were constructed using traditional methods and kitted out with all the luxuries you need; the walls are lined with felt and there’s lots of rugs, carpets, cushions and throws.
-Bask in the warmth from the wood-burning stove and barbeque some of local, organic Shetland beef steaks.
+The secluded spot enjoys stunning views of the mountains of the Loch Lomond and the Trossachs National Park.
+The yurts were constructed using traditional methods and kitted out with all the luxuries you need; the walls are lined with felt, and there are lots of rugs, carpets, cushions, and throws.
+Bask in the warmth from the wood-burning stove and barbeque some local, organic Shetland beef steaks.
 Each yurt sleeps four adults or five with an extra child.

 For a wonderful luxury safari tent that could be straight out of Africa on a family-oriented site, check out Harvest Moon Holidays.
 The site is located on the coastal dunes in East Lothian.
-The luxurious 7 safari tents are complete with a wood burning stove, an actual toilet and a shower, plus a double bed, bunk bed, double sofa bed and a cupboard bed for the kiddies!
+The luxurious 7 safari tents are complete with a wood-burning stove, an actual toilet, a shower, a double bed, a bunk bed, a double sofa bed, and a cupboard bed for the kiddies!
 As well as the safari tents, you can also stay in a treehouse!
-There are seven octagonal treehouses with two double bedrooms, and an ensuite; they even have swings and a love seat so are perfect for little ones.
-All the treehouses and safari tents have wood-burning stoves and the site also offers a farm shop, BBQ and campfire facilities, as well as a Kids Corner with chickens, ducks, bunnies, lambs and ponies.
+There are seven octagonal treehouses with two double bedrooms and an ensuite; they even have swings and a love seat so are perfect for little ones.
+All the treehouses and safari tents have wood-burning stoves and the site also offers a farm shop, BBQ, and campfire facilities, as well as a Kids Corner with chickens, ducks, bunnies, lambs, and ponies.

 There are two beautiful Bell Tents on the Cambo Country Estate near St Andrews in Fife.
 The tents are set in a picturesque clearing in the woodland on the sea walk.
-Each are perfect for two (yes in proper beds!) and are romantically lit with fairy lights.
-Your tent includes armchairs, a coffee table, a rug and blanket box so has a real cosy, home from home feel.
+Each is perfect for two (yes, in proper beds!) and is romantically lit with fairy lights.
+Your tent includes armchairs, a coffee table, a rug, and a blanket box, so has a real cozy, home from home feel.
 The tents share a fire pit and seating area perfect for relaxing under the stars.
-There’s also a gorgeously rustic, outdoor kitchen under a huge parachute!
+There’s also a gorgeously rustic outdoor kitchen under a huge parachute!